sgong-pdftron/stranger-docs/dotnet4/try-demo.md

-# How to Run Samples
+# How to run samples

 1. Double click one of the `.sln` files in `Samples` folder.
 1. Hit `F5` or click `Start` from Visual Studio, to run the default sample.